orientechnologies/orientdb-docs/Java-Multi-Threading.md

 ## Close a database

-What happens if you are working with two databases and close one?
+What happens if you are working with two databases and close just one?
 The Thread Local isn't a stack, so you loose the previous database in use.
 Example:
 ```java
 ODatabaseDocumentTx db1 = new ODatabaseDocumentTx("local:/temo/db1").create();
 ODatabaseDocumentTx db2 = new ODatabaseDocumentTx("local:/temo/db2").create();